-The Conference Host Committee should appoint at least two co-chairs.
-The goal is to have equal representation from both the public and private sectors, and ideally to have each sector represented among the co-chairs.
+The Conference Host Committee should appoint two or three co-chairs.
+The goal is to have a balance of public and private sectors members on the CHC, and ideally to have each sector represented among the co-chairs.
 However, it is more important to have capable co-chairs that have proven leadership and decision-making skills.
 It is not advisable for the conference host Section Director to serve as a CHC Co-Chair.
-Rather, the Section Director should be the liaison between the State and CHC.
-Recent committees have recommended that three co-chairs provide a good division of responsibilities and balanced dialogue about conference issues.
+Rather, the Section Director should be the liaison between the Chapter and CHC.

-The CHC and host Section Director shall forward the names of the co-chairs recommendations to the APA California Board for ratification.
+The CHC and host Section Director shall forward the names of the recommended co-chairs to the APA California Board for ratification.
 The recommendation shall include the individuals’ APA and professional experience.

 Recruit and Select Subcommittee Chairs

 The next step is for the CHC Co-Chairs to select the conference’s Subcommittee Chairs.
-It truly takes a community of local professional planners to organize, plan, and host a successful Chapter conference.
-The mandated and recommended roles and responsibilities of the subcommittees identified in this section are outlined briefly below and found in more detail in Appendix A.
+These positions are critical for assisting the co-chairs in organizing a successful Chapter conference.
+The mandated and recommended roles and responsibilities of the subcommittees are outlined briefly below with more details found in Appendix A.

 The recommended CHC Members/Chairs should establish and oversee the following subcommittees:

-• Programs Subcommittee that will review and select all regular conference sessions including: pursue and include all ‘Mandatory’ sessions, all Law and Ethics sessions, all Local Sessions as well as recommend to the VPs of Conferences and Professional Development the balance of sessions to fill the daily session blocks.
+• Programs Subcommittee that will review and select all regular conference sessions including: ”Mandatory” sessions, law and ethics sessions, sessions highlighting local planning, and sessions that may be recommended by the VPs of Conferences and Professional Development.
 The Programs Subcommittee may assist with selection of Keynote or Plenary speakers.
-The Programs Chair often gives critical input into developing the overall conference schedule to assure that an adequate number of sessions offering CM credit are made available to the attendees.
+The Programs Chair often gives critical input into developing the overall conference schedule to assure that an adequate number of sessions offering CM credit are made available to attendees.
 It is critical to seek a Programs Subcommittee Chair who has worked on a prior conference in some capacity.
-Also important for the Programs Chair is a general knowledge of prominent planners around the state who are likely to submit sessions or be called upon to assist in various ways with programs;
+The Programs Chair should also have a general knowledge of prominent planners around the state who are likely to submit or participate in sessions;

-• Special Events/Opening Reception Subcommittee that will assist and coordinate with the Chapter and the Conference Management Contractor;
+• Special Events/Opening Reception Subcommittee that will assist and coordinate with the VP Conferences and the Conference Management Contractor;

 • Sponsorship Subcommittee that will solicit Sponsorships/Exhibitors and coordinate with the VP Conferences, Conference Management Contractor, and Sponsors Concierge;